mark-wiemer/mocha-wiki/HOW-TO:-use-environment-variables.md

 - pointing to a test db
 - setting a secure key

-To do this you can use NodeJS's native environmental variables.
+The best way to do this is to use NodeJS's native environmental variables.

 ## Example